raine/www-cmd/README.md

     node run.js

-Buttons can be configured in `config.js`.
+Buttons can be configured in `config.coffee`.